Mobile roaming fees should remain until 2018 - EU document

 Beyond this allowance, operators will not be able to charge consumers more than the maximum wholesale prices, currently 0.05 euros per minute or MB of data.

-Since July the maximum roaming surcharge that can be levied by operators such as Orange (ORAN.PA), Vodafone (VOD.L) and Telefonica (TEF.MC) has been 0.20 euros per MB of data abroad.
+Since July the maximum roaming surcharge that can be levied by operators such as Orange, Vodafone and Telefonica has been 0.20 euros per MB of data abroad.

 Finding a way to end retail roaming charges has been complicated by the wholesale charges that operators pay each other when their customers travel abroad.